hyperledger-solang/solang/testdata/solang_import_resolution_tests/README.md

 # README

-This repo catalogues discrepencies between the import behaviors of solc and solang.
+This repo catalogues discrepancies between the import behaviors of solc and solang.
 Tests were run on:

 + solang v0.3.0